 If you know someone suffering from chronic illness or chronic pain, be it a family member, friend or work colleague, here are some of my suggestions:

 Even if you don’t truly understand what is going on, just understand that chronic illnesses cause physical and emotional pain.
 They are incredibly taxing on the body.
-Brain fatigued is a common problem from many.
+Brain fatigued is a common problem for many.

 Be honest about how much you want to know